I have 3 awesome DIY shower melts recipes to share with you. These fizzies come very handy in the winter months to help relieve cold symptoms.

-Now is time to put the mixture into silicon molds, greased muffin tins, or an ice cube tray.
+Now is time to put the mixture into silicone molds, greased muffin tins, or an ice cube tray.

-Let them dry for few hours.
-To speed up the process place the molds in the freezer until they set.
+Let them dry for a few hours.
+To speed up the process, place the molds in the freezer until they set.

-When dry, remove from molds and keep them in airtight containers in a cool dark place.
+When ready, remove from molds and keep them in airtight containers in a cool dark place.